ayushraj0/To-Do-List_React/README.md

 ToDo app is an excellent app to practice hooks, state, style and data manipulation.

-Here you can find the sourse code with all the necessary and useful comments.
+Here you can find the source code with all the necessary and useful comments.

 ## Built With